Edwin Aaron Clark Hatch: Hatch's Battalion and campaigns against the Dakota

 Following the Dakota War of 1862 Hatch was appointed to the rank of Major on June 9, 1863 and was responsible for raising an independent battalion of United States Volunteer cavalry for the state of Minnesota, this unit was later named Hatch's Minnesota Cavalry Battalion or simply "Hatch's Battalion".
 Hatch's cavalry battalion was to serve in the ensuing Sioux Wars under the Department of the Northwest, however, the unit never saw any major engagement in the punitive campaigns against the Dakota by Henry Hastings Sibley and Alfred Sully.

 Hatch's Battalion was responsible for the kidnapping of two Dakota leaders accused of taking part in the Dakota War of 1862, those two leaders being Shakopee III and Wakan Ozanzan (Dakota: Holy Light) also called Medicine Bottle, who were captured at Fort Garry in January, 1864.
 The two Mdewakanton Dakota men were later executed by hanging at Fort Snelling on November 11, 1865.
 Hatch resigned his command of the battalion in the spring of 1864 and was replaced by Charles Powell Adams.

 Personal life

 Hatch was married to Charlotte C. B. Pierson; together they had 6 children.
-Charlotte's father, Azariah Theodore Crane “A.T.C.”
-Pierson, was and Indian agent and one of the founding fathers of Freemasonry in the state of Minnesota.
+Charlotte's father, Azariah Pierson, was an Indian agent and one of the founding fathers of Freemasonry in the state of Minnesota.
 During his time Azariah was the Grand Recorder, Grand Secretary, and eventually the Grand Master for the Grand Lodge of Minnesota.
 In 1882 Azariah wrote The Traditions, Origin and Early History of Freemasonry which details the traditions and history of Freemasonry along with Masonic rituals and customs.